-the resulting ability for businesses and consumers to engage in e-commerce, may increasingly depend on high speed broadband connections to the Internet.
-Thus, some say, communities and individuals without access to broadband could be at risk to the extent that e-commerce becomes a critical factor in determining future economic development and prosperity.
+Some policymakers believe that disparities in broadband access across American society could have adverse consequences on those left behind.
+While relatively few American homes today subscribe to broadband, many believe that advanced Internet applications of the future - high quality video, for example - and the resulting ability for businesses and consumers to engage in e-commerce, may increasingly depend on high speed broadband connections to the Internet.
+Thus, some say, communities and individuals without access to broadband could be at risk to the extent that ecommerce becomes a critical factor in determining future economic development and prosperity.